Dinner is ready in 15 minutes when you're making pizza with crescent rolls.

 This is another crescent roll recipe your whole family is going to love.
 Let me show you how easy it is to make pizza at home for dinner tonight!

-Check out my other recipe for Pizza made with Crescent Rolls for a slight variation of this yummy recipe!
+Check out my dipping sauces AND my other recipe for Pizza made with Crescent Rolls for a slight variation of this yummy recipe!

 Table of Contents